krumbunny/glazemixup.com/src/manual/background/index.md

 dry clay covered with powdered rock to ceramic encased in a thin layer of glass.
 A pot's change from unfired to fired is dramatic and often unpredictable.

-A lot of the changes to a pot while it's in the kiln are chemical.
+A lot of the changes to a pot are chemical.
 In particular what happens when the raw glaze melts is largely driven by what kinds of atoms are part of the glaze.
 For example if there's too much silica the glaze might not melt, or